nathansobo/treetop/doc/index.markdown

 <p class="intro_text">

 Treetop is a language for describing languages.
-Combining the elegance of Ruby with cutting-edge <em>parsing expression grammars</em>, it helps you analyze syntax with revolutionarily ease.
+Combining the elegance of Ruby with cutting-edge <em>parsing expression grammars</em>, it helps you analyze syntax with revolutionary ease.

 </p>